 We are just weeks away from warmer weather and gathering outside with family and friends around a fire pit!
 It’s exciting to get back to being outside and enjoying time with others, but first, let’s ensure your firepit and grill are cleaned appropriately and are safe for use!
-Firepits and grills each have their own safety requirements, and this American Restoration Water and Fire, LLC recommends the following checklist before firing anything up.
+Firepits and grills each have their own safety requirements, and this American Restoration Water & Fire recommends the following checklist before firing anything up.

 How to clean your Firepit:

 - Before the season starts, ensure that the previous year’s ashes and debris are cleaned out and in a trash bag for safe removal.

 - Clean the firepit with soap and water, and then dry thoroughly.